 The Professional Advantage

 Professional Physical Therapy was founded by Athletic Trainers who understand how to provide the highest quality athletic training services for athletes.
-With more than 120 ATs on staff, Professional’s Sports Medicine Department has the largest team in the New York Metro area, serving schools in Westchester, Long Island, New York City, New Jersey, Massachusetts, and New Hampshire, as well as per diem coverage for more than 2000 events each year.
+With multiple ATs on staff, Professional’s Sports Medicine Department has the largest team in the New York Metro area, serving schools in Westchester, Long Island, New York City, New Jersey, Massachusetts, and New Hampshire, as well as per diem coverage for more than 2000 events each year.

 As licensed healthcare professionals, all ATs require a Bachelor’s degree at minimum, as well as appropriate certification.
 More than 70 percent of ATs at Professional hold at least a Master’s degree, and all are certified by the National Athletic Trainers’ Association (NATA), the national Board of Certification (BOC), licensed by New York State and/or New Jersey, and CPR certified.